Overview

 - This user details are to be used in the CareAR tenant setup.

-- Ensure the profile has Apex Rest Services System Property is wnabled for your newly created Profile.
+- Ensure the profile has Apex Rest Services and API Enabled System Permissions are enabled for your newly created Profile.

 Part 6: Enable Tenant settings and Connecting CareAR Tenant with Salesforce Org

-Step:1 Login into CareAR Tenant Portal with the below link: https://carear.app/#/admin/login
+Step:1 Log into CareAR Tenant Portal with the below link: https://carear.app/#/admin/login

 Step 2: Click on Connectors in the menu on the left.